 Let's All Become Heroes...

-When tragedy strikes, no matter if it’s with yourself, a loved one, a friend or co-worker, across the nation, or across the globe, we inevitably feel some type of strong emotion.
+When tragedy strikes, no matter if it involves yourself, a loved one, someone you know, across the nation, or across the globe, we inescapably feel some type of strong emotion.

-We can feel a sense of loss and security, scared and worried, and sometimes we feel anger and hate.
+We can feel a sense of loss of security, immense sadness and grief, and sometimes we feel anger and hate.
 Tragedy can make us feel alone, like we are the only ones who shoulder the burden.
 It can make us want to pull back from society to protect ourselves and those we love.

-With our fast paced lives and less face to face contact due to technology, crazy schedules, stranger danger, and the media, it can make it very hard to retain any sense of community.
-It is too easy to stay inside our homes and become isolated, but isolation leads to detachment from others and breakdown in community.
+With our fast-paced lives and less face-to-face contact due to technology, crazy schedules, stranger danger, and the media, it can make it very hard to retain any sense of community.
+It is too easy to stay inside our homes and become secluded.
+Isolation can lead to detachment from others, a feeling of us versus them, and breakdown in community.

-Community is loosely defined as: a feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals.
-I know that we are not all the same here in Cowlitz County, and we wouldn't want it that way.
+We are not all the same here in Cowlitz County, and we wouldn't want it that way.
 Our melting pot of backgrounds, lifestyles, priorities, and philosophies make us who we are and adds to our uniqueness.
-But, although we may not share the same views and ideas, we are still one community and our common goal should be to make our community great.
-Whether you have a vested interest in your neighborhood, the city, or beyond-
+No matter where we stand or what our views are, we share the common goal to make our community better one day at a time – that’s what connects us and moves us forward together.

 When tragedy strikes we need our community more than ever.
-Tragedy will change us but we choose how it will affect us.
+Tragedy will change us, we can't help that, but we can choose how it will affect us.
 We can let it destroy us and make us bitter or we can let it bring us together and make us better.